Harmonic Mean Calculator

 Since in a set of real, non-negative numbers the arithmetic is always greater than the geometric mean, we can conclude that when n = 2, the harmonic mean will always be lesser in value or equal to the geometric mean (H ≤ G).

-Another property of the Pythagorean means is that the geometric mean of two numbers is equal of the geometric mean on their arithmetic and harmonic averages (G = √A x H).
+Another property of the Pythagorean means is that the geometric mean of two numbers is equal to the geometric mean on their arithmetic and harmonic averages (G = √A x H).

 Harmonic mean of three numbers